prashjet/oss4astro/documentation/README.md

 ## `correlator` example repository

-We will do this for an example repository called [correlator](https://github.com/prashjet/correlator).
+We will use example repository called [correlator](https://github.com/prashjet/correlator).
 You can clone this repository to follow along with the demonstration.
 The repository structure currently looks like this: